rstiff/Hashcat/README.md

 1. Whats Hashcat
 2. whats password hashing
+3. what is a hash function
-3. what are md5 hashes/sha56 hashes
+4. what are md5 hashes/sha56 hashes
-4. How to do a md5/sh56 sttack with hashcat
+5. How to do a md5/sh56 sttack with hashcat
-5. Mitigation steps to protect yourself
+6. Mitigation steps to protect yourself

 ![image](https://github.com/user-attachments/assets/15d094a0-d7c5-462a-9e5e-fbe27db551fe)